Mind the (Retirement Income) Gap

 Key Findings

-- The one-person, no-frills homes in provincial areas (the lowest spenders of all) were spending over $171 a week more than they were receiving from the government.
+The one-person, ‘no-frills’ homes in provincial areas (the lowest spenders of all) were spending over $44.78 a week more than they received from the government.

-- At the other end of the scale, a two-person ‘choices’ home in a metro area was spending $867 more each week than the NZ Super provided them.
+At the other end of the scale, a two-person ‘choices’ home in a metro area spent $940.67 more each week than their NZ Super income.

-- The estimated lump sum needed to fund these gaps ranges from $92,000 for a two-person household on a no-frills budget in a Provincial area to $969,000 for a two-person household on a choices budget in a Metro area.
+The estimated lump sum needed to fund these gaps ranges from $48,000 for a one-person provincial household on a no-frills budget to $1,142,000 for a two-person household living with choices in a main city (based on life expectancy of 90 years).

 What is the report?

-Every year, Massey University releases a report showing the typical expenditure for retirees and the income required to cover those expenses.
-The report is based on data collected by the Department of Statistics as part of its Household Expenditure Survey, which it conducts every three years.
-Massey’s 2023 Retirement Expenditure Guidelines are based on the 2019 Household Expenditure Survey, with adjustments for inflation since then.
+Every year, Massey University’s Financial Education Centre releases a report showing the typical expenditure for retirees and the income required to cover those expenses.
+The report is based on data collected by Statistics New Zealand as part of its Household Expenditure Survey (HES).
+Massey’s 2024 Retirement Expenditure Guidelines are based on data from the 2022/23 HES, which captures expenditure patterns of retired households in New Zealand, with adjustments for inflation to reflect costs as of June 2024.
 You can read the full report here.

-The report considers two geographical areas – the ‘Metro’ area, which covers our main cities including Auckland, Wellington and Christchurch, and the ‘Provincial’ area, covering the rest of New Zealand.
-It also distinguishes between a ‘No Frills’ lifestyle which reflects a basic standard of living and a retirement with ‘Choices’ which reflects a more comfortable lifestyle.
-Single-person households are considered, as well as two-person households.
+The report considers single-person and two-person households separately, as well as two geographical areas: Metro, which includes our main cities of Auckland, Wellington and Christchurch, and Provincial, which covers the rest of New Zealand.
+It also distinguishes between a ‘No Frills’ lifestyle which reflects a basic standard of living and a more comfortable retirement with ‘Choices’, which includes some luxuries or treats, such as meals out and a larger budget for food like fresh fruit and meat.

 What did the report find?